yvelikova/axway-open-docs/content/en/docs/apigw_polref/routing_common.md

 Enter the time to delay between retries in milliseconds.
 Defaults to `500` ms.

-**Add an HTTP status range**
+**Add an HTTP status range**:
 To add an HTTP status range to the default list displayed in the **Retry On** table, click the **Add** button.
 In the **Configure HTTP Status Code** dialog, complete the following fields:

 * **Name**:
-* Enter a name for the HTTP status range.
+Enter a name for the HTTP status range.
 * **Start status**:
-* Enter the first HTTP status code in the range.
+Enter the first HTTP status code in the range.
 * **End status**:
-* Enter the last HTTP status code in the range.
+Enter the last HTTP status code in the range.

 To add one specific status code only, enter the same code in the **Start status** and **End status**